-Build your own motion picture projector that projects your own film with no batteries required!
+Build your own motion picture projector that projects your own film!

 Take a trip down memory lane to the past where films are screened in black and white with your very own Mechanical Vitascope model!

 Dating back to 1890s, this 172-piece projector model has a cinematic bulb that lights up a short film once you start rotating its hand crank.